-The FXYCS Rules, etc. stipulate methods for assuming liability for any losses or damages as set out below:
+The FXYCS stipulates methods for assuming liability for any losses or damages according to the above risk cases in the FXYCS Rules, etc., as set out below:

-- (1) Any losses or damages caused by the conduct of a Participant Bank in breach of the FXYCS Rules etc., or due to a failure or malfunction in its own system, or any other reasons attributable to a Participant Bank, shall be borne by such a Participant Bank (Article 37, Paragraphs 1 and 2). - (2) Any losses or damages incurred by the JBA in relation to the FXYCS due to a failure or malfunction in the BOJ-NET, an incident in the operation of the FXYCS, or any other reasons not attributable to the JBA, shall be jointly borne by the Participant Banks (Article 37, Paragraph 3 of the FXYCS Rules and Article 15 of the FXYCS Rules).
+- (1) Any losses or damages caused by the conduct of a Participant Bank in breach of the FXYCS Rules etc., or due to a failure or malfunction in its own system, or any other reasons attributable to a Participant Bank, shall be borne by such a Participant Bank (Article 37, Paragraphs 1 and 2 of the FXYCS Rules). - (2) Any losses or damages incurred by the JBA in relation to the FXYCS due to a failure or malfunction in the BOJ-NET, an incident in the operation of the FXYCS, or any other reasons not attributable to the JBA, shall be jointly borne by the Participant Banks (Article 37, Paragraph 3 of the FXYCS Rules and Article 15 of the FXYCS Rules).

-(3) As for losses or damages incur due to reasons attributable to the JBA, including operational errors in the FXYCS operation or in conducting activities as the administrator, or those incurred due to a failure of payment of expenses by Participant Banks, measures are in place to cover such losses or damages, including the use of JBA's assets or the structure to allow extraordinary expenses to be collected from participant banks (Article 15 of the FXYCS Rules).
+(3) As for losses or damages incur due to reasons attributable to the JBA, including operational errors in the FXYCS operation or in conducting activities as the administrator, or those incurred due to a failure of payment of expenses by Participant Banks, measures are in place to cover such losses or damages, including the use of JBA's assets or the structure to allow extraordinary expenses to be collected from Participant Banks (Article 15 of the FXYCS Rules).
 However, there is no instance of losses or damages incurred from the FXYCS operation, and extraordinary expenses have not been collected.